 In the year 2000 was declared Biosphere Reserve by UNESCO and is currently the most protected natural area of the entire Principality.
 To see it you have to have a special permission and only twenty people per day are allowed to visit.
 In addition to being the symbol of an entire region, Muniellos is also the most extensive forest in Asturias, the largest oak grove in Spain with more than 5.000 hectares, and one of the best preserved Atlantic forests in all of Europe.
 Access to Muniellos is almost a privilege, which makes us feel like castaways in an unusual island, located in the extreme southwest of Asturias, on the cordales that separate the councils of Ibias and Cangas del Narcea.

 The forest integrates three complete mountains: Valdebois, Muniellos and La Viliella.
 The first is located entirely in the council of Ibias and the other two in the Cangas del Narcea.
 An extraordinary natural reserve contains the greatest biological diversity of the Cantabrian mountain range, with an overwhelming proliferation of fungi, lichens, as well as some 400 species of mushrooms.
 Oak trees of different types and up to six meters in perimeter, beech and birch, in the darkest areas, dotted by the continuous presence of holly trees and yew trees.
 Riparian species such as ash and poplar are mixed with hazel, rowan and boxwood.
 Undoubtedly, its natural heritage is so immense that it deserves the authentic name of forest, an infinite forest, because although it has territorial borders it does not have them in content or in its high degree of naturalness.
-Muniellos sits on a Paleozoic substrate about 500 million years old. his glacial origin can still be seen in the famous lagoons of Pico de la Candanosa, that hide between valleys, trails and peaks.
-The ascent to these lagoons: La Peña, Grande, Fonda and La Isla make up one of the most interesting routes among hiking enthusiasts.
-The lagoons are located above the 1.400 meters of altitude, surrounded by a circus of ancient mountains, and in its waters all the tonalities of the forest are reflected.
+Muniellos sits on a Paleozoic substrate about 500 million years old. his glacial origin can still be seen in the famous lagoons of Pico de la Candanosa, that hide between valleys, paths and peaks.
+The ascent to these lagoons: La Peña, Grande, Fonda and La Isla make up one of the routes of maximum interest among hiking lovers.
+The lagoons are located above 1.400 meters of altitude, surrounded by a circus of ancient mountains, and in its waters all the shades of the forest are reflected.

 To get closer by car you have to go from Cangas de Narcea to Ventanueva.
 The main access to this area is from the AS-211 Regional Road, which connects with the AS-15 Regional Highway at the height of Ventanueva and goes through the Port of Connio to San Antolín de Ibias.
 A 3 km scarce of Ventanueva is located the town of Moal, where a road starts in just over four kilometers leads to Tablizas, where is the House of the Guard, who will receive us and to which we will give permission to visit to start the tour.